soo-nexus/iospre-work/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-    - Some challenges I faced were when I wanted to disable the submit button when the text fields were empty; I ran into some issues with some existing connections when I deleted the variable in Xcode.
-To fix this, I pivoted and added default values to the variables, keeping track of the value of the fields.
-When the text fields are empty
+    - Some challenges I faced were when I wanted to disable the submit button when the text fields were empty; I ran into some issues with some outlets when I deleted the variable in Xcode.
+Once I removed the outlets completly I was still having issues.
+To fix this, I pivoted and added default values to the variables using a one line if statement, keeping track of the value of the fields, when the text fields are empty the default values take their place.
     -  Another issue I was having was that my computer had a lot of background tasks (lightroom, chrome, Spotify, dropbox).
-Those applications definitely introduced a bottleneck that I did not anticipate
+Those applications definitely introduced a bottleneck that I did not anticipate.

 ## License